s-r-e-e-r-a-j/CamHawk/README.md

 ```bash
 bash camhawk.sh
 ```
+2️⃣ Choose a custom HTML page – Optionally, provide your own phishing page with internal JavaScript and CSS support for a personalized experience.

-2️⃣ Choose a port forwarding method – Select between Serveo.net or Cloudflared for tunneling.
+3️⃣ Choose a port forwarding method – Select between Serveo.net or Cloudflared for tunneling.

-3️⃣ Share the generated link with the target.
+4️⃣ Share the generated link with the target.

-4️⃣ Once they open the link, their camera activates, and images are saved automatically.
+5️⃣ Once they open the link, their camera activates, and images are saved automatically.

-5️⃣ Captured images are stored in the capture/ folder.
+6️⃣ Captured images are stored in the capture/ folder.

 ## License